motopress/mp-restaurant-menu/readme.txt

 ### Discover all free tools of MotoPress Restaurant Menu for WordPress

-* Responsive designs that allow customers to view the menu and order easily using mobile devices.
+* Responsive online order WordPress designs that allow customers to view the menu and order easily using mobile devices.
 * Complete menu item presentation: title and description, photos, price, detailed nutrition information, attributes (size, bulk, weight), tags (highlights), and the list of ingredients.
 * Simplified or detailed view of menu items.
 * Categorically-organized lists of meals, food, and drinks; plus child categories with descriptions.